Olivia Peters-Lazaro, L.Ac.

 Alex Volzer, CMP, HHP has been health coaching and practicing massage therapy since 2010, specializing in medical and therapeutic bodywork.
 His work is an integrative, therapy focused blend of Western, Eastern, and Medical massage techniques.
 Since moving to Chico, he has been providing focused bodywork in 15 and 30 minutes sessions, allowing people to get high quality massage on a regular basis in an affordable way.

 Rates: 15, 20, or 30 min: $1 per minute.
-Saturdays.
+Saturdays and Fridays.
 To schedule call the clinic or use our on-line scheduling system.

 Missy Migdal, L.Ac.